 Wilton 8B is one of my all-time favorites.
 It’s very easy to use, but creates a beautiful decoration.
 You can see I used it on these white chocolate strawberry cupcakes and these chai latte cupcakes.
 Start in the center and swirl upward.

 4. Ateco 849

 Ateco 849 is a wide piping tip.
-You can make a rose, a soft-serve swirl, or a super easy ruffled look as shown in the next picture.
-You can see the ruffled look on my funfetti cupcakes and pistachio cupcakes, too!
+You can make a rose or a soft-serve swirl, just like the Wilton 1M above.
+(Since this tip is wider, the rose and swirl would be wider/larger.
+You can see a wider tall swirl using Ateco 849 on these yellow cupcakes and these peanut butter cupcakes.)
+Or you can create a super easy ruffled look as shown in the next picture.
+You can see the ruffled look on my pistachio cupcakes, too!
 Just press the tip in the center and lift up while pushing frosting out.

 5. Wilton 12